Best of 1953

 20,000 Leagues Under the Sea, It Should Happen to You,

-Mr. Hulot's Holiday, The Naked Jungle,
+Mr. Hulot's Holiday, Silver Lode,

 Apache, The Far Country, Vera Cruz,